 That’s not so bad.
 The troublesome part comes when my eyeballs are so irritated, itchy and dry-yet-watery that I get blisters on them, my vision is affected and I am literally blinded by the light (I know Manfred Mann is groovin’ in your head now–you’re welcome, and yes, I am that old).
 Driving, reading, computer work is all problematic, and sometimes impossible, for any length of time.
 Many doctors and many therapies have left me unsatisfied.
 A cool cloth gives temporary relief, but activates eczema.
 It feels like a losing battle.
 Usually the symptoms last a few weeks, then I am back to normal save a few triggers here and there.
 This winter, there was no acclimatizing and I’ve been left kinda miserable.
 Some days are somewhat more manageable and I had a blessed, if short, reprieve while we were down south.

 So there it is.
-Whining complete…thank for your patience.
+Whining complete…thank you for your patience.
 As you see, not life-threatening by any means, but life-affecting.

 Needless to say, I’ve prayed.
 My family has prayed.
 Friends have prayed.